 The M.A. in Literacy program is designed with the practicing professional in mind.
-Courses typically begin at or after 4 p.m. and include the option to complete the program on a full- or part-time basis.
+Courses are offered around the state of Connecticut in off-campus locations, typically begin at or after 4 p.m., and include the option to complete the program on a full- or part-time basis.
 Be confident as you take advanced coursework on current policy, theory and research in the fields of reading and literacy.
 Know that the program meets the new State Board of Education policy, which reads: Applicants for a professional educator certificate who are first certified in Connecticut after July 1, 2016, shall complete a minimum of 15 graduate credits of content or content pedagogy, either as part of or in addition to a master’s degree.

 - Create and complete an unique and individual collaborative field-based program that makes connections between contemporary literacy policy, theory and research and its ultimate use in the school or community.